Requirements

-Before proceeding with the installation, ensure that your system meets the following requirements:
+Before proceeding with the installation, ensure that your system meets the following requirements:-

 Operating System: